MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/troubleshoot-windows-update-issues.md

 ### Is the update appropriate for this architecture?

 1. Verify that the package that you're trying to install matches the Windows version that you are using.
    The Windows version information can be found in the "Applies To" section of the article for each update.
-For example, Windows Server 2012-only updates cannot be installed on Windows Server 2012 R2-based computers.
+For example, Windows Server 2012-only updates can't be installed on Windows Server 2012 R2-based computers.
 1. Verify that the package you want to install matches the processor architecture of the Windows version that you are using.
    For example, an x86-based update can't be installed on x64-based installations of Windows.